haykam821/Jailbreak-Guide/jailbreaks/unc0ver/faq.md

 ## Switching from Electra

 If you would like to switch from Electra, you only need to sideload the unc0ver IPA and run it. **However, this will erase your tweaks and sources, so you must back them up.** To easily do that, use [Flame] and export your tweak/source list.

+## Common Errors

+Rebooting at 1/48 is unpatchable and means the kernel panicked or the exploit failed ([source](https://discordapp.com/channels/349243932447604736/500765231891611649/500795084594216970)):

+> **SwagMaster#2291**
+> Reboots at 1/48 is the exploit failing/kernel panicking.
+This cannot be fixed by pwn.
+Either keep trying, or wait for certain services to host a signed and entitled version